hendrikmaus/homebrew-tap/README.md

 - Open a pull-request and wait for its checks
 - Once good, add the label `pr-pull` and wait for the release

-## Updating The Version of a Formulae
+## Updating The Version of a Formula

 - Open a pull-request and change the version and shasum e.g. https://github.com/hendrikmaus/homebrew-tap/pull/5